oumaima2002/oumaima2002/README.md

-👋 Hi, I'm Oumaima, a passionate Full Stack Software Engineering student and Data enthusiast.
+👋 Hi, I'm Oumaima, a passionate Full Stack Software Engineer, Data and BlockChain enthusiast.

 🌱 Always eager to learn and grow.